JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Server/Server_Plan.md

-Based on the provided information, here is a plan to implement the SnakeServer.py:

-1. Import the necessary modules:
-   - `asyncio` for asynchronous programming.
-   - `websockets` for WebSocket communication.
-   - `http.server` for serving the HTML and JavaScript files to the clients.

-2. Define the WebSocket server class:
-   - Create a class called `SnakeServer` that inherits from `websockets.WebSocketServerProtocol`.
-   - Implement the `__init__` method to initialize the server.
-   - Implement the `connection_made` method to handle new client connections.
-   - Implement the `connection_lost` method to handle client disconnections.
-   - Implement the `receive_message` method to handle incoming messages from clients.

-3. Implement the game logic:
-   - Create a class called `Game` to manage the game state and logic.
-   - Implement the necessary methods to handle game initialization, updating the game state, detecting snake deaths, and announcing the winner.
-   - Use a data structure to represent the game board and track the state of each square.
-   - Calculate the movement of each snake on each step of the game.
-   - Implement a mechanism to handle client input and update the game state accordingly.

-4. Define the message types and their handling:
-   - Define the message types mentioned earlier: `JoinGame`, `StartGame`, `UpdateGameState`, `PlayerDeath`, `Winner`, and `RestartGame`.
-   - Implement methods in the `SnakeServer` class to handle each message type.
-   - Parse the incoming JSON messages and perform the necessary actions based on the message type.
-   - Send the appropriate response messages to the clients.

-5. Implement the HTTP server:
-   - Create a class called `SnakeHTTPServer` that inherits from `http.server.SimpleHTTPRequestHandler`.
-   - Implement the necessary methods to serve the HTML and JavaScript files to the clients.
-   - Set up the HTTP server to listen on port 8090 and handle requests.

-6. Start the server:
-   - Create an instance of the `SnakeHTTPServer` class and start the HTTP server.
-   - Create an instance of the `SnakeServer` class and start the WebSocket server.
-   - Run the event loop to handle incoming WebSocket connections and messages.

-7. Test the server:
-   - Open a web browser and navigate to `localhost:8090` to test the client-side functionality.
-   - Verify that multiple clients can join and play the game simultaneously.
-   - Test the game logic, including snake movement, collision detection, and winner announcement.

-By following this plan, you should be able to implement the SnakeServer.py with the necessary functionality to handle multiple clients, manage the game state, and facilitate communication between the clients.
+Plan to implement SnakeServer.py:

+1. Import necessary libraries:
+    - asyncio for asynchronous I/O, networking, and concurrency.
+    - websockets for WebSocket protocol handling.
+    - json for encoding and decoding JSON data.

+2. Define the game state:
+    - A 100x100 grid to represent the game board.
+    - A list of snakes, each with a position, direction, and color.
+    - A list of squares that have changed since the last update.

+3. Define the WebSocket server:
+    - The server should listen on localhost:8090.
+    - It should accept connections from multiple clients.
+    - It should handle incoming messages from clients and send outgoing messages to clients.

+4. Define the game loop:
+    - The game should run at 15 steps per second.
+    - Each step should calculate the movement of each snake, determine if any snakes die, and identify squares that need color changes.
+    - After each step, the server should send a GameUpdate message to each client with the list of squares that have changed and their new colors.

+5. Define the message handlers:
+    - GameUpdate: The server should send this message to each client after each step of the game.
+The message should include a list of squares that have changed and their new colors.
+    - UserInput: The server should receive this message from each client.
+The message should include the state of the arrow keys for the client's snake.
+The server should update the direction of the client's snake based on this input.
+    - GameStatus: The server should send this message to a client when the client's snake dies or when the game ends.
+The message should include the status of the client's snake and the color of the last surviving snake.
+    - Countdown: The server should send this message to each client when the first client joins after the end of a game.
+The message should initiate a 30-second countdown to the start of the game.

+6. Define the client handlers:
+    - When a client connects, the server should assign a color to the client's snake and draw the snake on the game board.
+    - When a client disconnects, the server should remove the client's snake from the game.

+7. Define the game start and end conditions:
+    - The game should start when the first client joins after the end of a game and the 30-second countdown finishes.
+    - The game should end when there is only one snake left on the game board.
+The server should announce the color of the last surviving snake as the winner.